 Let’s take a look at some typical examples of where CGT is payable:

-- Selling a property – if you sell a property other than you own home, such as a holiday home or a buy-to-let property, you’ll have to pay CGT on the profit.
-You can include any legal fees, stamp duty, estate agent’s fees incurred in the purchase and sale, add your annual exemption (£12,300 in 2021/22), and deduct the total amount from the gain made on the asset.
-You pay CGT on the balance at either 18 or 28%, depending on your income tax status.
+- Selling a property – if you sell a property other than your own home, such as a holiday home or a buy-to-let property, you’ll have to pay CGT on the profit.
+You can include any legal fees, stamp duty, estate agent’s fees incurred in the purchase and sale, add your annual exemption (£3,000 in 2024/25), and deduct the total amount from the gain made on the asset.
+You pay CGT on the balance at either 18 or 24%, depending on your income tax status.
+You also have to report the disposal of a second home to HMRC within 60 days, if there is a CGT liability.

 - Shares – If you buy shares in a quoted company and then sell them, you will pay CGT on your gain.
-For example, if you buy £10,000 worth of shares and sell them from £100,000, you’d pay CGT on £90,000, less the annual exemption of £12,300 and factoring in your income tax status of 10 or 20%.
+For example, if you buy £10,000 worth of shares and sell them for £100,000, you’d pay CGT on £90,000, less the annual exemption of £3,000 and factoring in your income tax status of 18 or 24%.

 - Selling a business – if you sell a part or all of a business you own, you’ll have to pay tax on your gain.
 However, if your shareholding is 5% or more and you are a higher-rate taxpayer, you may qualify for Business Asset Disposal Relief (see below) at 10%.